Dynamic modelling and evaluation of preclinical trials in acute leukaemia: Results

 \subsubsection{Detected effects}

-For the exponential growth model, we assess cell population growth-inhibiting effects of gene knockouts based on the confidence interval $\text{CI}_{0.95}^{\text{Cant}}(\theta_1^{(e)})$, as introduced in Section~\ref{sec:results_evaluation_methods}.
-The confidence interval excludes zero for~$31$ experiments (cf. Table~\ref{app:table_KO_significant_cases}).
-In~$30$ of these experiments, the confidence interval is a subset of the positive real line, and we deduce that the specific gene knockout inhibits the growth of cell Population~1.
-For one experiment (AML-388 6), the interval is a subset of the negative real line, which would mean that the gene knockout had a growth-boosting effect.
-This is rather unlikely from a biological perspective and could be due to the fact that the estimation result for this experiment is only based on four measurements.
-All $30$ significant growth-inhibiting experiments are also significant according to two-tailed paired $t$-tests for the variable endpoint measurements (cf. Figure~\ref{appendix:heat_map_ko}, Appendix~\ref{sec:appendix_figures}).
-Applying the asymptotic threshold~$\Delta_{0.05}^{\chi_1^2}=3.84$ for profile likelihood-based confidence intervals would have revealed~$40$ significant knockout effects, including~$37$ $t$-test-based significant results for the variable endpoint measurements.
-Both methods flag only four experiments as non-growth‑altering; however, they coincide in only one of these four cases (cf. Figure~\ref{appendix:heat_map_ko}, Appendix~\ref{sec:appendix_figures}).
+For the exponential growth model, we assessed cell population growth-inhibiting effects of gene knockouts based on the confidence interval $\text{CI}_{0.95}^{\text{Cant}}(\theta_1^{(e)})$, as introduced before.
+The confidence interval excluded zero for~$41$ experiments.
+In~$40$ of these experiments, the confidence interval was a subset of the positive real line, and we deduced that the specific gene knockout inhibited the growth of cell Population~1 (cf.\ Table~\ref{app:table_KO_significant_cases}).
+For one experiment (AML-388 6), the interval was a subset of the negative real line, which would have meant that the gene knockout had a growth-boosting effect.
+This is rather unlikely from a biological perspective and could be due to the fact that the estimation result for this experiment was only based on four measurements.
+In addition, input and output measurements were of similar magnitude.
+Applying the asymptotic threshold~$\Delta_{0.05}^{\chi_1^2}=3.84$ for profile likelihood-based confidence intervals would have revealed~$43$ significant knockout effects.
+These two methods flagged three and one experiments as non-growth-altering, which were among the four non-growth-altering experiments according to two-tailed paired $t$-tests for the variable endpoint measurements.
+The three knockouts classified as non-growth altering by the exponential growth model using $\Delta_{0.95}^{\text{Cant}}$ had sample sizes of at most $n=6$, and their input and output measurements were again of similar magnitude.
+Interestingly, from a medical perspective, these knockouts were associated with gene~$6$ (cf.\ Fig~\ref{app:heat_map_ko}).